fyodor-org-uk/fyodor/user-guide/introduction/index.md

 ```

 ##RDG class##
-The `RDG` class (it stands for Random Data Generators) is Fyodor's public API and what you should
+The `RDG` class (it stands for Random Data Generators) is Fyodor's public API and what you should normally use to interact with it,
-normally use to interact with it.
-It consists of static methods that return `Generator`s, the
+it consists solely of static methods that return `Generator`s.
+The benefits of using this are

-main benefit of this instead of creating new instances of `Generator`s directly is that it lets us
-manage changes to the underlying implementations without breaking the public
+* using `RDG` instead of creating new instances of `Generator`s directly lets us manage changes to the underlying
-API, as well as gracefully deprecating parts of the codebase as needed.
+implementations without breaking the public API, as well as gracefully deprecating parts of the codebase as needed.

-One of the other benefits of using `RDG` is that you can (and should)
-extend it to provide your own implementations of `Generator<T>` on top of those provided by Fyodor.
+* you can (and should) extend it to provide your own implementations of `Generator<T>` on top of those provided by Fyodor.
+* a cleaner and simpler way for libraries in other JVM languages to wrap Fyodor.

+##Reproducibility##
+Using a single framework to generate all your random data needs has the big benefit of being able to reproduce a single scenario
+by reporting and manipulating the seed used to initialise the source of randomness.
+Setting up a lot of test data at random is all well and
+good but if you find you're getting intermittent errors with obscure edge-cases you're going to be want to be able to reproduce them
+and if your data is being generated from all kinds of implementations of randomness that are independent from each other you're
+not going to be able to do that.

 ##Ranges##
 `Range<T>` is a Fyodor class that holds a lower and upper endpoint that is commonly used to create